nemcodes/auth-project/README.md

 ---

+### 🚀 Deployment Instructions

+#### Deploying to Render

+1. Create a new Web Service on Render
+2. Connect your GitHub repository
+3. Configure the service:
+   - **Build Command**: `npm run build`
+   - **Start Command**: `npm start`
+   - **Environment Variables**: Add your MongoDB URI, JWT secret, and other environment variables

+The deployment will:
+1. Install dependencies for both backend and frontend
+2. Build the React frontend
+3. Start the Express server which will serve both the API and the frontend

+---

 Would you like me to add a short **“Future Improvements”** section (like adding social login, admin dashboard, etc.) to make it feel more complete for recruiters?